The Animators Synopsis

 About the Author, Kayla Rae Whitaker

 Kayla Rae Whitaker’s work has appeared in Buzzfeed, Literary Hub, Split Lip Magazine, Bodega, Joyland, Five Quarterly, American Microreviews and Interviews, and others.
 She has a BA from the University of Kentucky and an MFA from New York University.
 After many years of living in Brooklyn, she returned to Kentucky, her home state, in 2016 with her husband and their geriatric tomcat, Breece D’J Pancake.
-This is her first novel.

 - Check out Kayla’s website or connect with her on Twitter